indieweb/wordpress-indieauth/readme.md

 ## Changelog ##

 Project and support maintained on github at [indieweb/wordpress-indieauth](https://github.com/indieweb/wordpress-indieauth).

+### 3.6.0 ###
+* Adopt changes to the living spec as of the September 26, 2020 version.
+* Drop explicit support for response_type=id.
+Endpoint will convert to type code for backcompat until further notice.
+* Change experimental profile return behavior to match newly documented behavior in spec.
+* Support profile and email scopes, to be handled within this plugin.
+* Add additional code comments
+* Remove unique URL code as looking for user URLs is no longer supported

 ### 3.5.1 ###
 * Make Site Health More Explicit